einbahnstrasse/Goldford-MTEC1003/index.markdown

 ### VI.
 Expectations
 #### VI.
 Part I. General Expectations
 * **Arrive on time** to all online course sessions. — _See Attendance + Participation Policy below._
-* Setup + maintain a public Github account, and report your username to the instructor for grading at the start of the semester.
+* Setup + maintain a public _GitHub_ account, and report your username to the instructor for grading at the start of the semester.
 * Spend **1-2 additional hours a week** _(outside of class)_ on the timely completion of our lab assignments and projects.
-* Complete and submit assignments by given deadlines: typically **on the Saturday night following class.**
+* Submit assignments by the given deadlines: typically **on the Saturday night following class.**
-* **Back up and organize your work REGULARLY on Github.** _Catastrophic loss of materials is no excuse for missed deadlines!_
+* **Back up and organize your work REGULARLY on _GitHub_.** _Catastrophic loss of materials is no excuse for missed deadlines!_

 #### VI.
 Part II.
 Special Note About Readings + Slides
 * **Study the slides and tutorials ahead of class.
-Come prepared with questions on these readings.** You will need these materials to understand the examples given each week and to be able to complete our weekly lab assignments.
+Come prepared with questions if you don't understand them.** You will need to understand these materials and the examples given each week to be able to complete our weekly lab assignments.
 * **We will likely be unable to present slides in class.
-You are therefore responsible for familiarizing yourself with this content even if we don't cover it in our session.** Our class is a "lab", meaning we will devote the majority of our time to rapid demonstrations and especially to working on the lab exercises themselves.
+You are therefore responsible for familiarizing yourself with this content even if we don't cover it in our session.** Our class is a "lab", meaning we will devote the majority of our time to rapid demonstrations and especially to completing the lab exercises themselves.
 * Additionally, you are strongly encouraged to **consult the recommended documentation resources** found in our schedule.
 These provide context, will deepen your understanding, and will pay dividends in your coding this semester and far beyond...

 * * *